ditto-assistant/ditto-app/README.md

 # assistant
-AI assistant using Google Voice and GPT-3.
+AI assistant using Google's Speech-to-Text API and GPT-3.